wntrblm/Gingerbread.py/README.md

-# Affinity2KiCAD & Fancytext
+# Gingerbread

-*Affinity2KiCAD* is a set of Python utilities used by [Winterbloom](https://winterbloom.com) to create decorative PCBs from SVGs exported from [Affinity Designer](https://affinity.serif.com/en-gb/designer/).
+*Gingerbread* is a set of Python utilities used by [Winterbloom](https://winterbloom.com) to create decorative printed circuit boards (PCBs).

+Gingerbread consists of three utilities:

+* [Affinity2KiCAD](#using-affinity2kicad) helps convert designs created with [Affinity Designer](https://affinity.serif.com/en-gb/designer/) to KiCAD PCB files.
-*Fancytext* is a Python utility used to generate beautiful text labels for KiCAD.
+* [Fancytext](#using-fancytext) is used to generate beautiful text labels for KiCAD PCBs.
+* [Trace](#using-trace) is a re-implementation of KiCAD's "Image Converter" program ([bitmap2component](https://gitlab.com/kicad/code/kicad/-/tree/master/bitmap2component)) as a Python library and command line tool to enable automation.

 **NOTE**: This tool is *extremely* tailored to Winterbloom's needs.
 It's not perfect, it's not universal, and it probably won't work the way you think it will.
 Because of this, it comes with no warranty and no promise of support- again, **we won't be providing any free support for this.**